Softonic: History

 Softonic's "Softonic Downloader" was described by their CEO Scott Arpajian as having "facilitated bad behaviour amongst third party vendors which ended up harming the user", with malicious links impersonating the downloader itself.
-He said that the Downloader "grew revenue but was under the microscope as far as the industry was concerned, in particularly Google", who went on to withdraw its advertising from the site in 2014.
+He said that the Downloader "grew revenue but was under the microscope as far as the industry was concerned".
+In February 2015, Softonic permanently discontinued the Softonic Downloader and transitioned to a direct-download-only model, with the aim of improving transparency and rebuilding trust of users and advertisers, in particular Google, who withdrew its advertising from the site in 2014.
 Arpajian said that shutting down the Softonic Downloader was one of the first things he had done when he took over the company in February 2015, and that his intention was to regain the trust of the site's users.

 In July 2016, Softonic announced a partnership with business software platform Crozdesk.

 In May 2017, the company announced that it had hired international executive Sophie Bernard as Vice President of Strategy.

 In October 2019, Softonic acquired Ghacks.
 The site's founder and editor, Martin Brinkmann, along with the writing team, retained editorial control over the content.
 Softonic assumed responsibility for administrative tasks, including domain management, hosting, advertisements, and partner communications.

 In 2020, Softonic launched Revamp, a technology to increase publishers' advertising revenue.

 In 2021, Fiona Garvey was appointed as CEO.

 In 2022, the company grew 34%, amounting to over €26 million.

 In 2024, Softonic acquired Appvizer, a business-to-business software recommendation platform.
 Appvizer is known for its recommendation algorithms and clients like Factorial, Monday.com, and Salesforce.

+In February 2026, Softonic reported revenues of €32.4 million for fiscal year 2025, a 14.1% year-on-year increase, and an operating profit of €5.1 million.
+The same month, investor Michael Levitt increased his stake from a minority position to 60% of total shares, becoming the company's majority shareholder.
+The remaining shares are held by several minority partners.

 Overview

 Products

-The company currently has four main products:
+The company has several main products: